kurnakovv/EnumConverter/ReadMe.md

 </div>

 # Description
-<b>EnumConverter</b> is a little open source library for convert enum to another
+<b>EnumConverter</b> is a little open source library for convert enum

 # How is it work